Markham family discovers dismembered remains in visiting relative's luggage, police say

 Police identified the suspect Melvin Martin Jr., 30, and said he is being charged as a fugitive fleeing prosecution.
 An extradition hearing will be held and he will be taken back to Kentucky for prosecution, police said.

-Police said the victim is from Louisville, Ky., and that the incident began as a domestic assault that then resulted in her death.
+Police said the victim was Martin's 31-year-old girlfriend in Louisville, Ky., and that the incident began as a domestic assault that then resulted in her death.
 Police said Martin dismembered the body, waited at least 30 days, then took some of the remains to Markham in a suitcase, a tote and possibly another bag.
 Some bags contained internal organs, and among the body parts brought to Illinois was the victim's head, police said.

+Police said that Martin told them that he brought the remains with him because he "wanted to remain with her, or at least part of her."

 The entire body was not taken to Markham, police said.
 After his arrest, police said Martin gave Kentucky police the location of the victim's upper torso, which was located in a park near where she lived with the suspect Wednesday afternoon.